-- 3.1 At any meeting of the Council of Governors the Trust Chair, if present, shall preside.
-The Chair shall have a casting vote but no vote otherwise. - 3.2 If the Chair is absent from the meeting, the Trust Vice Chair, shall preside.
+- 2.1 At any meeting of the Council of Governors the Trust Chair, if present, shall preside.
+The Chair shall have a casting vote but no vote otherwise. - 2.2 If the Chair is absent from the meeting, the Trust Vice Chair, shall preside.
 In the absence of both the Chair and Vice Chair of the Board of Directors, the Senior Independent Director shall preside.
-In the absence of the Chair, Vice Chair and Senior Independent Director another Non-Executive Director shall preside. - 3.3 Should there be a vote on any matter relating to the Chair directly, (which for the avoidance of doubt would not include an issue affecting other members of the Board of Directors), the casting vote would be exercised by the Vice Chair of the Board of Directors.
+In the absence of the Chair, Vice Chair and Senior Independent Director another Non-Executive Director shall preside. - 2.3 Should there be a vote on any matter relating to the Chair directly, (which for the avoidance of doubt would not include an issue affecting other members of the Board of Directors), the casting vote would be exercised by the Vice Chair of the Board of Directors.
 Should there be a vote on any matter relating to the Non-Executive Directors directly, neither the Chair nor the Vice Chair should preside.
 In such circumstances, the Lead Governor shall preside over and to have the casting vote on such matters.

-4 Notice of Meetings
+3 Notice of Meetings

-- 4.1 Before each meeting of the Council of Governors, a notice of the meeting, specifying the business proposed to be transacted thereat, and signed by the Chair or by an officer authorised by the Chair to sign on his behalf, shall be delivered to every Governor, at their usual place of residence, so as to be available to such Governor at least seven days before the meeting: - 4.2 For public meetings of the Council of Governors a notice of the meeting shall be placed on the trust's website: - 4.3 Want of service of such notice on any Governor shall not affect the validity of a meeting or any decision thereat; - 4.4 In the case of a meeting called by Governors in default of the Chair or in his/her absence the Vice Chair, the notice shall be signed by those Governors who called the meeting, being no less than one third of the whole Governors and no business shall be transacted at the meeting other than that specified in the notice. - 4.5 Executive and non-executive directors shall be entitled to attend meetings of the Council of Governors as appropriate to provide such information as may be necessary for the successful functioning of the Council of Governors e.g. finance, performance, medical, nursing reports.
+- 3.1 Before each meeting of the Council of Governors, a notice of the meeting, specifying the business proposed to be transacted thereat, and signed by the Chair or by an officer authorised by the Chair to sign on his behalf, shall be delivered to every Governor, at their usual place of residence, so as to be available to such Governor at least seven days before the meeting: - 3.2 For public meetings of the Council of Governors a notice of the meeting shall be placed on the trust's website;

+- 3.3 Want of service of such notice on any Governor shall not affect the validity of a meeting or any decision thereat; - 3.4 In the case of a meeting called by Governors in default of the Chair or in his/her absence the Vice Chair, the notice shall be signed by those Governors who called the meeting, being no less than one third of the whole Governors and no business shall be transacted at the meeting other than that specified in the notice. - 3.5 Executive and non-executive directors shall be invited to attend all meetings of the Council of Governors to provide such information as may be necessary for the successful functioning of the Council of Governors e.g. finance, performance, medical, nursing reports.

-5 Record of Attendance
+4 Record of Attendance

-The names of Governors present at the meeting shall be recorded.
+4.1 The names of Governors present at the meeting shall be recorded in the minutes of the meeting.

-6 Quorum
+5 Quorum